Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 ```

 <br>
-You can manually install this APK on your Android phone. <br>
+After that, You can manually install this APK on your Android phone. <br>

 *(⚠️ Note: You may need to enable "Install unknown apps" on your Android device)*